mmiha05/react-use-safe-callback/README.md

 # react-use-safe-callback

-Hook that returns function that will not be triggered if component unmounts.
+Hook that returns function that will not be triggered if component is not mounted.

 ## Use case and usage